sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-oems.md

 For a document to help you tailor the customizations defined in your unattend.xml file, see the [Windows 10 Update OEM Policy Document (OPD)](https://myoem.microsoft.com/oem/myoem/en/topics/Licensing/roylicres/ost2016/Pages/COMM-Win10-OPD-RTM-Now-Avail.aspx).

-Download Windows 10 Professional from [Digital Operations Center](http://www.microsoftoem.com/) Software Order Center, use Microsoft Media Tool from [SOC Resources](https://moo.microsoftoem.com/okdnet/SOCResources.aspx) to generate the ISO files.
+Download Windows 10 Professional from [Digital Operations Center](http://www.microsoftoem.com/) Software Order Center, and use Microsoft Media Tool from [SOC Resources](https://moo.microsoftoem.com/okdnet/SOCResources.aspx) to generate the ISO files.
 OEMs can download the windows kit which is applicable to them in terms of language and edition.

 ### Create an answer file